gdg-tangier/app/README.md

 ### Features to add or alter

 - Confirmation of the email after registration to avoid spam
+- Organisers of an event or maybe admins shouldn't be allowed to get invitations for events.
+They just fill the space. ?

 ### Features to refactor